chenbry7/Data_Analytics_Engineering_Portfolio/Serious_Occurance_Report_Analysis/README.md

 ## Scope and limitations

 - SQL/SSIS execution, source-to-Gold reconciliation, saved PBIX data/model review and screenshot review are complete for the supplied snapshots.
-Live Power BI refresh and exhaustive click-through testing are not claimed.
+Power BI Desktop refresh and full interactive acceptance have also passed, as confirmed by the project author.
 - Synthetic distributions demonstrate functionality; they do not establish real incident rates, organizational performance or causal relationships.
 - The pipeline is a sequential local full-refresh demonstration.
 Scheduling, concurrent ingestion, incremental processing and deployment of this enhanced package to SSISDB are outside scope.
 - Validation cannot prove that an upstream export contains every real business record.
 The ISO input contract is a documented demonstration choice.